Birthdate: 20 October 1961

 Total LFC games/goals: 660 / 346

 Simply the greatest goalscorer in Liverpool's history.
 Rushie was born and raised with four sisters and five brothers in a village called St Asaph in North-Wales.
 When he was 13 playing for Deeside Primary schools his scoring prowess alerted scouts at Liverpool and Manchester United.
 He eventually went on trials to Burnley, Wrexham and Chester.
 Cliff Sear, the youth team manager at Chester, put him at ease and Rush felt at home at Chester.
-Liverpool scout Geoff Twentyman was a regular visitor at Chester's games and come 1980 Bob Paisley was convinced enough about his talent.
-Rush didn't share his great belief that he would succeed at Liverpool and tried to prize himself out of a move by demanding £100 a week from the Reds.
-In fact Liverpool were more than ready to triple that figure so this cunning plan didn't quite work out.
-In those days Liverpool always used to sign a youngster coming to the end of the tax year.
-This time they splashed out £300,000 on the 19-year-old Rush which was the highest fee ever paid for a youngster at the time in the world.
+Liverpool scout Geoff Twentyman was a regular visitor at Chester's games and come 1980 Bob Paisley was convinced enough about his talent to convince the club to splash out £300,000 on the 19-year-old which was the highest fee ever paid for a youngster at the time in the world.
 What clinched the deal for Rush was that Chester manager, Allan Oakes, told him: 'If you don't make it, you can always go back to Chester."
 Rush left Chester after scoring 17 goals in 39 matches.
 Rush made his debut for Liverpool in a 1-1 draw against Ipswich on 13 December 1980 replacing Kenny Dalglish in the side, who was out with an injured ankle.
 Wearing the famous number seven at Liverpool was quite a responsibility for the youngster, who was raised as an Everton supporter.
-Paisley was quite calm as he told the Times.
-"It was not an easy decision, but what swayed me in the end was that if I had picked anyone else it would have meant playing them out of position.
-I have replaced a striker with a striker."
 Rush's second game was a League Cup final replay no less.
 He had an impressive game at Villa Park and rattled the crossbar.
 Liverpool celebrated a 2-1 win courtesy of Dalglish’s and Hansen’s goals.
 Rush finished the season with nine games for Liverpool but still no goals.
 He had though so far netted twelve goals in 30 reserve appearances.

 Rush broke his duck on 30 September 1981 at Anfield against Oulu Palloseura from Finland in the European Cup.
 He came on as a substitute and scored one of Liverpool's seven on the night.
 David Johnson got injured and Rush had a golden opportunity to establish himself in the side.
 Rush scored a brace against Exeter in the League Cup and netted another two goals in the League against Leeds and didn’t stop until he had scored 30 goals that season.
 The pinnacle was his first goal at Wembley in the League Cup final.
 Ronnie Whelan scored Liverpool's two goals in their 3-1 win over Tottenham.
 Whelan and Rush entered the side at a similar time and became firm friends.
 Their time had certainly come.
 Few believed Rush could sustain his current rate of scoring goals the next season, but he proved them all wrong and was voted the League’s most promising player in the 1982/83 season.
 Rush and Dalglish had formed a lethal partnership and their understanding of each other’s strengths was incredible.
 Rush was a quick runner and a quick thinker as well.
 He had made his move long before the opponent had realised.
 Sure enough Kenny rewarded his run with a brilliant pass and soon the ball was in the net.
-Dalglish described their successful partnership in his autobiography.
-"Rushie was perceptive and had two good feet.
-He is one of the most instinctive finishers football has ever seen.
-My partnership with Rush proved so good because he could run and I could pass.
-I would just try to put the ball in front of him.
-Rushie said that he made runs knowing the ball would come to him.
-That was true but only because his runs were so clever.
-His run was more important than my pass.
-Rushie was a good passer himself.
-He could have been a midfielder because his range of passing was great.
-Rush was easily the best partner I've ever had.
-We could have been made for each other."
 Rush soon earned the nickname "The Ghost" for the way he snuck up behind defenders.
 Rushie’s most memorable scoring feat that season was without a doubt his four goals in the derby match against Everton at Goodison Park.
 His destruction of the Blues was immortalised in song as an extra verse in "Poor Scouser Tommy" by Liverpool fans all over the world.
 Liverpool won the same double as the season before, the Championship and the League Cup.

 The 1983/84 season was perhaps Rush's best for Liverpool.
 He scored a breathtaking hat-trick at Aston Villa, four against Coventry and five against Luton.
 Just before he went out on the field to score a quintette against Luton he soaked his rock hard boots in the bath.
 Every game since then he religiously wet his boots prior to kick-off.
 Liverpool fans would hardly believe if 90 minutes could pass without Rush scoring.
 He finished off Dinamo Bucharest in the semi-finals of the European Cup by a couple of goals.
 The final was a memorable one and Rush was one of four Liverpool players who scored in the penalty shoot-out in Rome.
 He had scored no less than 47 goals that season and was awarded the Golden Boot for being Europe’s top scorer.
 It was hardly surprising that his fellow professionals in England and the local media would choose him as the best player of the season.
 He had also destroyed Roger Hunt’s Liverpool record who had scored 41 goals in one season twenty years earlier.
 Rush was tempted to leave his beloved club for Napoli in 1984 as Rush revealed to LFChistory.net.
 "Napoli offered me £1 million and I wanted to speak to them just before the deadline.
 John Smith, the Liverpool Chairman, refused to do that."
 Napoli went on to sign Diego Maradona instead.